 News and Updates > Testing results for affected devices

 In June 2021, after discovering a potential health risk related to a part in specific CPAP, BiPAP and Mechanical Ventilator devices, Philips issued a voluntary Field Safety Notice (FSN 2021-05-A & FSN 2021-06-A).
+We continue to work with independent partners to conduct extensive testing and analysis of results on affected devices, including biocompatibility evaluations.
+Please check this page for updates frequently as we will add new testing results documents as they become available.

 We will continue to add up-to-date information within this section as new testing results become available.